What is granuloma annulare?

 The localised form is the most common type of granuloma annulare in children.
-Skin coloured bumps occur in rings often over joints, particularly the knuckles.
+One or more skin coloured bumps occur in rings in the skin over joints, particularly the knuckles.
 The centre of each ring is often a little depressed.
-It usually affects the fingers or the backs of both hands, but is also common on top of the foot or ankle, and over one or both elbows.
-It tends to clear up within a few months or years, although it may recur.
-It is sometimes associated with autoimmune thyroiditis but granuloma annulare does not clear up with thyroid replacement.
+Localised granuloma annulare usually affects the fingers or the backs of both hands, but is also common on top of the foot or ankle, and over one or both elbows.

 Generalised granuloma annulare

-Generalised granuloma annulare usually presents in adults, as widespread skin coloured, pinkish or slightly mauve-coloured groups of patches, or in the dessiminated type, small papules, usually arranged symmetrically in rings 10cm or more in diameter and often around the skin folds of the trunk (armpits, groin).
-Extensive granuloma annulare is sometimes associated with diabetes mellitus, hyperlipidaemia, and rarely with lymphoma, HIV infection and solid tumours.
+Generalised granuloma annulare usually presents in adults, as widespread skin-coloured, pinkish or slightly mauve-coloured patches.
+The disseminated type is composed of small papules, usually arranged symmetrically in rings 10 cm or more in diameter.
+They are often found around the skin folds of the trunk (armpits, groin).

 Perforating granuloma annulare